0x80/isolate-package/README.md

 their relative paths, and so to correct the lockfile it is adapted before being stored to the isolate directory.

+### Node 16 vs Node 18

+It seems that when deploying to Node 16 Firebase the `npm ci` command fails with a message like:

+> `npm ci` can only install packages when your package.json and
+> package-lock.json or npm-shrinkwrap.json are in sync.
+Please update your lock
+> file with `npm install` before continuing.

+I haven't been able to figure out what causes this, as the message is misleading (the lockfile is clearly there).

+With Node 18 this seems to have been resolved.
+If you experience this issue there are two options:

+- Upgrade to Node 18, by setting the `"runtime": "nodejs18"` in your firebase.json config.
+- Exclude the lockfile from deployment by setting `"excludeLockfile": false` in your isolate.config.json file.

+### PNPM Lockfiles disabled for now

-However, there is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5) and it is unusable at the moment.
+There is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5) and it is unusable at the moment.
 Until that is resolved, the lockfile is automatically excluded for PNPM.

-Personally, I don't see this as a big problem.
+Personally, I also use PNPM and I don't see this as a big problem.
 I am declaring versions with `^` in my manifest, which means that a missing lockfile can only ever result in unexpected patch versions, and I am not using dependencies that are likely to break on patch version changes.

 ## Different Package Managers

 Isolate package has been designed to work with all package managers.
-Personally I have been testing it with NPM 9, Yarn 1.22, Yarn 3.6 and PNPM 8 on a fairly complex real-life project.
+It has been testing it with NPM 8, 9, Yarn 1.22, Yarn 3.6 and PNPM 8.

-The isolate process will infer the package manager name and version from the "packageManager" field in the manifest located in root of your monorepo.
-If the field is empty it will then infer it from the type of lockfile found and the version that the OS reports for the installed executable.
-This is just so we can make some distinction in the code where needed, but until now it is hardly necessary.
+The isolate process will infer the package manager name and version from the type of lockfile found and the version that the OS reports for the installed executable.
+This information is then used to change some of its behavior.
 For example, the PNPM `pack` process is preferred over the default NPM `pack` if PNPM in used, simply because it seems to be much faster.

 The Firebase cloud deploy pipeline will use the package manager that matches